 Our St Remy de Provence Lifestyle

-For two decades, Gayle Padgett and her husband Ralph maintained a long-distance relationship with Provence.
-They often travelled to the South of France during their vacation time from US government jobs in Germany.
+Gayle Padgett and her husband Ralph maintained a long-distance relationship with Provence for two decades.
+They often travelled to the South of France during their vacation from US government jobs in Germany.
 As their retirement years approached, the “Where are we going to live?” question loomed.
-The couple chose a sensible “go-slow” approach of house sitting in a few areas, to determine where they felt most at home.
+The couple chose a sensible “go-slow” approach of house-sitting in a few areas to determine where they felt most at home.

 They discovered that Provence was more than an infatuation.
 After living in Aix-en-Provence for eighteen months, the Pagdetts moved to St Remy de Provence, in August of 2012, where they enjoy the lifestyle in the Alpilles.
 In 2017, Padgett published her first book, Passion for Provence: 22 Keys to La Belle Vie, and she is currently working on a second manuscript.

 Enjoy Gayle’s suggestions for visiting St-Remy-de-Provence and beyond.

 Tell us a bit about where you live in Provence?